icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 Python Libraries & Related Resources.

 - [Pandas](https://pandas.pydata.org/) - Flexible and powerful data analysis / manipulation library for Python, providing labeled data structures similar to R data.frame objects, statistical functions, and much more.
-- [Arcpy](https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/what-is-arcpy-.htm) - ArcPy is a Python site package that provides a useful and productive way to perform geographic data analysis, data conversion, data management, and map automation with Python.
+- [Arcpy](https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/what-is-arcpy-.htm) - A Python site package that provides a useful and productive way to perform geographic data analysis, data conversion, data management, and map automation with Python.
 - [ArcGIS Python API](https://developers.arcgis.com/python/api-reference/) - The ArcGIS API for Python is a powerful, modern and easy to use Pythonic library to perform GIS visualization and analysis, spatial data management and GIS system administration tasks that can run both interactively, and using scripts.
 This library enables easy use of Pandas within the ArcGIS platform.
-- [Geopandas](https://geopandas.org/) - GeoPandas is an open source project to make working with geospatial data in Python easier.
+- [Geopandas](https://geopandas.org/) - An open source project to make working with geospatial data in Python easier.
 GeoPandas extends the datatypes used by Pandas to allow spatial operations on geometric types.
-- [Partridge](https://partridge.readthedocs.io/en/stable/readme.html) - Partridge is a Python 3.6+ library for working with GTFS feeds using Pandas DataFrames.
+- [Partridge](https://partridge.readthedocs.io/en/stable/readme.html) - A Python 3.6+ library for working with GTFS feeds using Pandas DataFrames.
-- [Peartree](https://github.com/kuanb/peartree) - Peartree helps explore GTFS data and their network characteristics.
+- [Peartree](https://github.com/kuanb/peartree) - Helps explore GTFS data and their network characteristics.
 - [Pandana](https://udst.github.io/pandana/) - Urban network analysis library intended to help planners compute quick accessibility metrics or shortest paths.
 Additional Information: License: AGPL-3.0 License: Provider: UrbanSim Inc. (UDST).
-- [UrbanSim](https://github.com/udst/urbansim) - UrbanSim is a platform for building statistical models of cities and regions.
+- [UrbanSim](https://github.com/udst/urbansim) - A platform for building statistical models of cities and regions.
 These models help forecast long-range patterns in real estate development, demographics, and related outcomes, under various policy scenarios.
 Information: License: BSD License: Provider: UrbanSim Inc. (UDST).
 - [Geosnap](https://github.com/spatialucr/geosnap) - Geospatial & temporal neighborhood analysis using US Census Data.
 - [OSMnx](https://github.com/gboeing/osmnx) - Python for street networks.
 Retrieve, model, analyze, and visualize street networks and other spatial data from OpenStreetMap.
 - [Madina](https://github.com/City-Form-Lab/madina) - This is a package of classes and functions to streamline the representation and analysis of urban networks.
 This library includes a Python implementation of the Urban Network Analysis Tools.
-- [Pybikes](https://github.com/eskerda/pybikes) - Pybikes provides a set of tools to scrape bike sharing data from different websites and APIs, thus providing a coherent and generalized set of classes and methods to access this sort of information.
+- [Pybikes](https://github.com/eskerda/pybikes) - Provides a set of tools to scrape bike sharing data from different websites and APIs, thus providing a coherent and generalized set of classes and methods to access this sort of information.
-- [Leafmap](https://github.com/giswqs/leafmap) - Leafmap is a free and open-source Python package that enables users to analyze and visualize geospatial data with minimal coding in a Jupyter environment.
+- [Leafmap](https://github.com/giswqs/leafmap) - A free and open-source Python package that enables users to analyze and visualize geospatial data with minimal coding in a Jupyter environment.
 Leafmap's interactive GUI allows no code layer management and analysis including a powerful analytical backend (i.e., [WhiteboxTools](https://www.whiteboxgeo.com/manual/wbt_book/intro.html)).
 Additional Information: [leafmap.org](https://leafmap.org/), [JOSS Article](https://joss.theoj.org/papers/10.21105/joss.03414), [Medium Article](https://medium.com/spatial-data-science/leafmap-a-new-python-package-for-geospatial-data-science-353735b3f889).
 - [Prettymaps](https://github.com/marceloprates/prettymaps) - A small set of Python functions to draw pretty maps from OpenStreetMap data.
 - [HerePy](https://github.com/abdullahselek/HerePy) - A library that provides a Python interface to HERE APIs.
-- [StreetTraffic](https://github.com/streettraffic/streettraffic) - StreetTraffic is a Python package that crawls the traffic flow data of your favorite routes, cities by using the API provided by HERE.
+- [StreetTraffic](https://github.com/streettraffic/streettraffic) - A Python package that crawls the traffic flow data of your favorite routes, cities by using the API provided by HERE.
 - [PySAL](https://pysal.org) - The Python Spatial Analysis Library is a collection of algorithms for exploring spatial correlations and other spatial relationships.
 - [city-seer-api](https://cityseer.benchmarkurbanism.com/) - A package for pedestrian-scale network-based urban analysis: network analysis, urban morphology, land use, accessibility, and statistical aggregations.
 - [Geemap](https://github.com/giswqs/geemap) - A Python package for interactive mapping with Google Earth Engine, ipyleaflet, and ipywidgets.
-- [Geoplot](https://residentmario.github.io/geoplot/) - Geoplot is a high-level Python geospatial plotting library.
+- [Geoplot](https://residentmario.github.io/geoplot/) - A high-level Python geospatial plotting library.
 It is an extension to cartopy and Matplotlib which makes mapping easy: like Seaborn for geospatial.
 - [Gleam](https://github.com/dgrtwo/gleam) - A plotting library inspired by R-Shiny to create interactive plots.
 - [Urbansprawl](https://github.com/lgervasoni/urbansprawl) - The urbansprawl project provides an open source framework for assessing urban sprawl using open data.
 It uses OpenStreetMap (OSM) data to calculate its sprawling indices, divided in Accessibility, Land use mix, and Dispersion.
-- [Xarray-spatial](https://xarray-spatial.org/) - Xarray-Spatial implements common raster analysis functions using Numba and provides an easy-to-install, easy-to-extend codebase for raster analysis.
+- [Xarray-spatial](https://xarray-spatial.org/) - Implements common raster analysis functions using Numba and provides an easy-to-install, easy-to-extend codebase for raster analysis.
 - [Momepy](http://docs.momepy.org/en/stable/) - A library for quantitative analysis of urban form - urban morphometrics.
 It is part of PySAL (Python Spatial Analysis Library) and is built on top of GeoPandas, other PySAL modules and networkX.
 - [rasterio](https://github.com/rasterio/rasterio/blob/master/docs/index.rst) - Geographic information systems use GeoTIFF and other formats to organize and store gridded raster datasets such as satellite imagery and terrain models.
 - [TerraVide](https://pypi.org/project/TerraVide/) - An open source Python package to process large urban environments mapped with LiDAR (Light Detection and Ranging) data.
 As of v0.1.6, focuses on tree extraction.